-A total of 1025 papers related to TMPRSS2 and 1912 papers related to ACE2 were obtained, abstracts of which were downloaded for analysis.
-Entities and relationships were formed respectively with the processing by MetaMap and SepRep.
+We received a total of 1,025 papers related to TMPRSS2 and 1,912 papers related to ACE2 (upload and share these 2937 abstract in github).
+Entities and relationships analysis to abstract were formed respectively with the processing by MetaMap and SepRep.
 Finally, vector calculation and sequencing were carried out, and candidate analytical entities were labeled by human body, organ, disease, protein, gene, organic/inorganic molecules and drug.
-The top 200 candidate entities were selected for the analysis of clinical manifestations and bioinformatics.
+We notice the top 200 candidate entities provided useful information for the clinical research and clinical trials (supplementary table to show top 500 entitles), such as xxx, xxx, xxx, xxx.
+[We need P-values for each candidate here].
+Clinical manifestations identified by the MedE2vec showed xxxx indicating xxxx

-Combined data analysis of natural language and bioinformatics based on ACE2 and TMPRSS2 as key words
+Clinical manifestations correlation analysis based on natural language to ACE2 and TMPRSS2